fitbenchmarking/fitbenchmarking/README.md

 ### Installing
 1. Download this repository or clone it using [git](https://git-scm.com/): \
     `git clone https://github.com/fitbenchmarking/fitbenchmarking.git`
-2. Open up a terminal (command prompt) and go into the `fitbenchmarking` directory.
+2. Within a terminal (command prompt) go into the `fitbenchmarking` directory.
-3. Once you are in the right directory, start the install with the following depending on your environment:
+3. Within this directory, start the install with the following depending on your environment:

    -  No virtual environment: `python setup.py install --user`
    -  Virtual Environment: `python setup.py install`